beegee-tokyo/RUI3-Arduino-Library/README.md

 # Example

-- [RUI3-AT-ABP](./examples/RUI3-AT-ABP) Example to use a WisDuo RAK3172 with AT commands in LoRaWAN ABP mode.
+- [RUI3-AT-ABP](./examples/RUI3-AT-ABP) ArduinoIDE example to use a WisDuo RAK3172 with AT commands in LoRaWAN ABP mode.
 Setup, join network and send data
-- [RUI3-AT-OTAA](./examples/RUI3-AT-OTAA) Example to use a WisDuo RAK3172 with AT commands in LoRaWAN OTAA mode.
+- [RUI3-AT-OTAA](./examples/RUI3-AT-OTAA) ArduinoIDE example to use a WisDuo RAK3172 with AT commands in LoRaWAN OTAA mode.
 Setup, join network and send data
-- [RUI3-AT-P2P](./examples/RUI3-AT-P2P) Example to use a WisDuo RAK3172 with AT commands in LoRa P2P mode.
+- [RUI3-AT-P2P](./examples/RUI3-AT-P2P) ArduinoIDE example to use a WisDuo RAK3172 with AT commands in LoRa P2P mode.
+Setup, enable RX and send data
+- [RUI3-AT-ABP-PIO](./examples/RUI3-AT-ABP-PIO) PlatformIO example to use a WisDuo RAK3172 with AT commands in LoRaWAN ABP mode.
+Setup, join network and send data
+- [RUI3-AT-OTAA-PIO](./examples/RUI3-AT-OTAA-PIO) PlatformIO example to use a WisDuo RAK3172 with AT commands in LoRaWAN OTAA mode.
+Setup, join network and send data
+- [RUI3-AT-P2P-PIO](./examples/RUI3-AT-P2P-PIO) PlatformIO example to use a WisDuo RAK3172 with AT commands in LoRa P2P mode.
 Setup, enable RX and send data

 ----